cmwylie19/PersonalBlog/content/blog/deployments/strategies/index.md

     type: Rolling
 ```

- **When to use**: When you have users and you dont want the application to go down, and the new version is ready to be in production.
+**When to use**: When you have users and the application can _not_ go down.

 #### Blue/Green Deployment

-Deploy new version (green) along with the old application (blue), after the deployment, only QA has access to green while your normal users have access to blue.
+Deploy new version (green) along with the old version (blue), after the deployment, only QA has access to green while your normal users have access to blue.

 **When to use**: When a new feature needs testing before being released.

 #### Canary Deployment

 Similar to blue/green deployments but with more control, where you can shift traffic to different versions of your application.

 **When to use**: When a new feature is testing and proven to work but you want to get feedback from a subset of your users regarding the new feature.